djfrsn/gulp-studio/README.md

 ## Inspiration

-Studio is inspired by a desire to build a platform with modern tooling & best practices baked in, while leaving the door wide open to build anything possible with HTML, CSS, Javascript and other web technologies.
+Studio is inspired by a desire to build a quick web dev platform with modern tooling & best practices baked in, while leaving the door wide open to build anything possible with HTML, CSS, Javascript and other web technologies.

 ## Contributing

 ## Milestones

-#### Paint & Easel v 0.0.1
+#### Paint & Easel v 0.1.1

 --- Modules tested:
++ paint
++ brush
++ browser-sync
 + aux
 + img
 + scaffold